-- receive monthly reports on each scheme on its activity and finance information, - discuss and agree with each scheme operational changes or enhancements to improve patients experiences, and ensure financial and activity targets are met, - discuss and develop operational options in the event of under or overspending or underachievement of performance related element of the agreement
+- discuss and agree with each scheme operational changes or enhancements to improve patients experiences, and ensure financial and activity targets are met; - discuss and develop operational options in the event of under or overspending or underachievement of performance related element of the Agreement.

-The roles of the System Resilience Group, The Adult Partnership Board and other equivalent groups shall be to:-
+The roles of the System Resilience Group, The Adult Social Care Development Board and other equivalent groups shall be to:-

-- monitor and manage performance of a service (or group of services) which may be operating wholly or partly as a BCF scheme; or may be a service (or groups of services) that is not a BCF scheme, but has a significant impact on BCF metrics. - monitor and manage performance in meeting the BCF targets for preventing emergency nonelective admissions to hospital - makes operational decisions which ensures BCF metrics are delivered to time and to target, making recommendations to the BCF Executive Group and BCF Operational Group as appropriate

-- coordinate BCF and non-BCF services, to ensure integration within and between inpatient, community and third sector health and social care - take responsibility for setting and meeting ambitious targets for increasing levels of customer satisfaction with their health and social care services.
+- monitor and manage performance of a service (or group of services) which may be operating wholly or partly as a BCF scheme; or may be a service (or groups of services) that is not a BCF scheme, but has a significant impact on BCF metrics; - monitor and manage performance in meeting the BCF targets for preventing emergency non-elective admissions to hospital; - make operational decisions which ensures BCF metrics are delivered to time and to target, making recommendations to the BCF Executive Group and BCF Operational Group as appropriate; - co-ordinate BCF and non-BCF services, to ensure integration within and between inpatient, community and third sector health and social care; - take responsibility for setting and meeting ambitious targets for increasing levels of customer satisfaction with their health and social care services.